seliverstov-maxim/docker-nginx-certbot/README.md

   - Certificates will be requested from Let's Encrypt.
   - The certificates will be passed into the Nginx container.
   - Nginx will start without any hassle.
-- Automatic Renewal: A separate container with Certbot will automatically renew SSL certificates and restart Nginx as needed.
+- **Automatic Renewal**: A separate container with Certbot will automatically renew SSL certificates and restart Nginx as needed.

 ## Features